Rules of the DiscoverEU contest

-An evaluation committee composed of European Commission's officials will meet at the end of December 2018.
+An evaluation committee composed of European Commission's officials will meet in April 2020.
 They will look at the selection results on the basis of the award criteria set out above.
-They will assess and decide on the final ranking of the selected applicants who will be awarded the travel tickets based on their replies to the quiz and to the subsidiary question, taking into account a quota per Member State.
+They will assess and decide on the final ranking of the selected applicants who will be awarded the travel passes based on their replies to the quiz and to the subsidiary question, taking into account a quota per country.
 Once the selection is made, a reserve list will be established.
-Applicants on this reserve list might be awarded travel tickets in case of non-allocated remaining budget or when selected applicants renounce to their travel ticket (see point 7).
+Applicants on this reserve list might be awarded travel passes in case of non-allocated remaining budget or when selected applicants renounce to their travel passes (see point 7).

-Based on the assessment of the evaluation committee, the Commission will adopt the award decision with information on the total amount of travel tickets awarded, the total budget being allocated to the travel tickets, the list of the selected applicants and the reserve list.
+Based on the assessment of the evaluation committee, the European Commission will adopt the award decision with information on the total amount of travel passes awarded, the total budget being allocated to the travel passes , the list of the selected applicants and the reserve list.

 6. Notification of results